Kyrremann/LuaPill/README.md

  * You can also use + and -
  * 1 takes you to the first tile
 * Escape to quit

+## TODO
+* Add sidebar that show the current tile and what is before and after
+* Scrolling of the map